-D.6 PHASE 2B - SUPPORT TO DEVELOPMENT AND IMPLEMENTATION OF SPECIFIC LAWS, DRAFTING PHASE personnel, host State authorities and the international community.
+D.6 PHASE 2B - SUPPORT TO DEVELOPMENT AND IMPLEMENTATION OF SPECIFIC LAWS, DRAFTING PHASE

 - Prepare a Mission strategy prior to participation in any working group which is formed to draft legislation. - Identify the Mission personnel who should be part of the process. - Identify the process which will be used in terms of "pooling" of experience by Mission